heyphat/chat-with-ai/README.md

 2. Create a new chat by clicking the "+ New Chat" button
 3. Select an AI provider and model
 4. Type your message and hit send
-5. View the AI's response
+5. View the AI's response with markdown and code highlighting support

 ## Contributing